Put together a team capable of getting things done

 Guard the pre-mined Hathor Tokens (HTR) of the Hathor Foundation

-Hathor Labs raises funds selling equity and pre-mined tokens.
-As the main network has not been launched yet, tokens are sold through Simple Agreements for Future Tokens (SAFTs).
+Hathor Labs raised funds selling equity and pre-mined tokens.
+As the main network had not been launched at the time, tokens were sold through Simple Agreements for Future Tokens (SAFTs).

-We have already made a seed investment round with Friends & Family and some selected private investors.
+We made a seed investment round with Friends & Family and some selected private investors.
 We raised enough money to keep our company small and running.
-The funds have been primarily used to support both the development of our techonology and the launch of the testnet.
+The funds have been primarily used to support both the development of our technology and the launch of the mainnet.

 Know the people behind Hathor